aaqif-elo/elohr/README.md

 Feel free to open issues and submit pull requests.
 Please:

 1. Follow the existing code style and formatting
-2. Add tests for new features
-3. Update documentation for significant changes
+2. Update documentation for significant changes
-4. Follow the changelog format for tracking changes
+3. Follow the changelog format for tracking changes

 ## Changelog